- General Best Practices

 Like all social media platforms, there are important best practices to follow to build a strong following, encourage engagement, and contribute to a successful social media strategy.
 Here are some key best practices to follow when using Instagram.

-General Instagram Best Practices
+General Instagram Best Practices for Schools and Districts

 Have a Hashtag Strategy